Former CFT President

-As a new teacher, Mary joined the AFT.
-Her sharp mind and keen sense of analysis brought Mary to the attention of CFT president Raoul Teilhet who brought Mary onto staff as CFT’s first full-time Sacramento lobbyist.
+As a new teacher, Mary joined the Pittsburg-Antioch Federation of Teachers, AFT Local 2001.
+Her sharp mind and keen sense of analysis brought Mary to the attention of CFT President Raoul Teilhet who brought Mary onto staff as CFT’s first full-time Sacramento lobbyist.

 Mary’s success in Sacramento was solidified as she was rated top lobbyist by California Journal in 1978.
 Mary acknowledged that the key to her success in Sacramento was based on a simple strategy: know where the legislators were, get there first, get their attention and vote, and leave last.